wherrera10/BackedUpImmutable.jl/README.md

 StaticDict
 =============
-* A Julia Dict that is the ImmutableDict found in Base, but with addtional constructors.
+* A Julia Dict that is the ImmutableDict found in Base, but with additional constructors.

 BackedUpImmutableDict